luchaninov/csv-file-loader/README.md

 Advanced Usage
 --------------

-If you have TSV instead of CSV simply use `TsvFileLoader`.
+If file is not large you can load all items at once without generators using `getItemsArray()`.

 If you have custom delimiters use `setDelimiter` like `$loader->setDelimiter(';')`.
 Same with encloser - `setEncloser`.
 Default delimiter is `,` for `CsvFileLoader` and `\t` for `TsvFileLoader`; default encloser is `"`.

+If you have TSV instead of CSV you can set use `setDelimiter("\t")` or use `TsvFileLoader`.

 By default it assumes that the first row of the file contains headers - it doesn't return this row as item but uses as keys for next rows.
 If you don't have headers in the first row - you can: